RuChuanLin/Interview-Preparing/2_FAILED/1_Even palindrome generator/README.md

 [LINK](https://interviewing.io/mocks/spotify-java-even-palindrome-generator/)

+## Question1

-## Print out all the 8 digits palindrome.
+Print out all the 8 digits palindrome.
 Limitation: we can not use string manipulation.

-### Questions
+### Issues

 1. when you say 'we can not use string manipulation', does it mean that I can only use number type?
 2. What is the input?